Why People Become Reclusive and Like It

 Writers, sometimes, become reclusive because sharing their knowledge or wisdom becomes an obsession.
 A friend stops by to ask if they want to go out somewhere and they shew them away; saying, "I can't go right now.
 I'm in the middle of an important article," or, their phone rings and they quickly stuff it under their pillow.
 Their life and everybody in it become distractions.
 Their ultimate goal of getting their point across releases them from feelings of insignificance and worthlessness.
 They imagine that what they've shared on paper or screen makes something easier for someone to understand, or helps somebody feel better, or makes another person smile or laugh.
 And, they like it.
 They like working on pieces that entertain their audience.
 Leaving their mark on the world trumps experiencing more of it.
 They like the idea that things may be better for future generations because of something they wrote about.
 They like spending all their time working on making the people of the world more aware, healthier, or happier.
 They like being a recluse.

 People choose or feel forced into reclusiveness for other reasons also.
 A common misconception is that they sit around in a catatonic state and do nothing or that they are all feeling sad or lonely.
+Some people may be experiencing a deep depression.
+It's possible that they slipped into the depression over a long period of time and they don't realize that their desire to be alone is a result of that.
+Therapy may help them make changes to feel better.
 However, many people who choose a reclusive lifestyle live productive lives doing exactly what they want to do.
 They feel happy and content.
 Many of them run businesses from their homes.
 Some may concentrate their time on being more relaxed and less productive but if they are happy and content with where they're at, they are in a better place than many people who are rarely alone yet feel lonely often.
 Some reclusive people may seek therapy because they want to become more social beings but they don't know how to feel safe or more comfortable in the process.
 Therapy may help people who want to mingle more with others or feel safer outdoors.
 Each individual has the right to choose and options to change if they desire to do so.